mqsoh/old-projects/README.md

 # LFE Watcher

-To watch your LFE files (must be in `src/` and will output to `ebin/`):
+There is only one supported workflow and that is to load an LFE shell that will compile `src/*.lfe` files when they are changed and output them to `ebin`.
+The `ebin/*.beam` files generated will automatically be reloaded in the shell.

     docker run --interactive --tty --rm --volume $(pwd):/workdir mqsoh/lfe-watcher

-To load a shell that will automatically reload compiled modules:

-    docker run --interactive --tty --rm --volume $(pwd):/workdir mqsoh/lfe-watcher shell

-To manage the container with [Docker Compose][]:

-    lfe:
-      image: mqsoh/lfe-watcher
-      volumes:
-        - .:/workdir

-And get to the shell with:

-    docker-compose run lfe shell

-# Potential Problems

-- You can only run one shell.
-(Caused by the `-sname` flag.)
+Previously I'd written it so that you could run a container that would *only* compile `src/*.lfe` files and then optionally load up a shell.
+However, it's never the case that I develop without a shell open.

-- There's no way to augment the code path using command line arguments (`-pa ebin` is given in the image).
-However, I think you can use the [ERL_LIBS][] environment variable.
+You can augment the code path using the [ERL_LIBS][] environment variable, such as the following in the `docker run` command.

+    --env "ERL_LIBS=$(find deps -type d -name ebin)"

 # Rationale

-I want to have an LFE container watching `src/` and compiling to `ebin/`.
-I would also like a shell that automatically reloads recompiled modules.
+I want to make developing with LFE as easy as possible.

-This is not based on [the official LFE image][] because I tried to install `inotify-tools` in the [the official LFE image][], but there was this error:
+This image is not based on [the official LFE image][] because I tried to install `inotify-tools` in the [the official LFE image][], but there was this
+error:

     root@3991ece0bad8:/workdir# apt-get install inotify-tools
     Reading package lists...
 Done